Shop by Category

 Skin elasticity describes how well your skin stretches and bounces back to its normal texture.
 We associate elastic skin with a youthful appearance because it helps skin to look firmer, even, hydrated and plump.

 At what age does skin stop being as elastic?
 It's not all in your head — your skin's texture can start to change in your mid-to-late 20s.
 Of course, the exact timing depends on factors like your skincare routine, level of sun exposure, diet, lifestyle and genetics.

 A common question among adults who reach middle age and beyond is: How can I improve the elasticity in my skin?
 As explained below, your skin will benefit from habits like consuming collagen protein, drinking plenty of water, boosting your antioxidant intake, exfoliating and staying hydrated.

 What causes loss of elasticity in skin?
 Underlying causes include:

 Collagen degradation — Collagen is a structural protein that contributes to skin firmness, plus it also aids in the health of other connective tissues.
 Your body naturally makes less collagen starting in your late 20s or your 30s, which can contribute to changes in how your skin looks and feels.

 Dehydration — which can contribute to dry, wrinkly and dull looking skin.
 It's important to learn how to hydrate your skin.

 Sun damage — one of the main causes of issues like fine lines and wrinkles.

-Now onto the real question: how to help improve skin elasticity?
-Are there supplements, foods and lifestyle changes that can you help bolster healthy skin elasticity?
+Now onto the real question: how to help improve skin elasticity and skin tightening?
+Are there supplements, foods and lifestyle changes that can you help bolster healthy skin tightening and elasticity?
 Most likely, yes.
-Here's how:
+Here's how …

 Healthy, elastic skin relies on collagen and elastin, two proteins that help skin to remain stretchy, firm and resilient.
 While it's possible to get collagen from traditionally made bone broth, it's not readily available in other food sources.